curi/websites/close-reading/atlas-shrugged-2.md

 > “You’re not sorry.
 You could’ve been here if you’d made the effort.
 But when did you **ever make an effort for anybody but yourself**?
 You’re not interested in any of us or in anything we do.
 You think that if you pay the bills, that’s enough, don’t you? **Money!** That’s all you know.
 And all you give us is money.
 Have you ever given us any time?”

-Money is good (see [[Francisco’s speech about it]]).
+Money is good (see [Francisco’s speech about it](http://capitalismmagazine.com/2002/08/franciscos-money-speech/)).
 Hank should stand up for money, and not associate with people who attack it.

 Hank should be proud of his money, and say so.
 His values – like that money is related to life-enhancing productive achievement which helps people – should be prominent throughout his whole life.
 Instead, Hank has something of a double life; his home life operates according to different rules than his work life (which is why he doesn’t enjoy coming home).

 The attack on Hank for paying their bills is ridiculous.
 It implies it takes no effort for Hank to make money, which is false.
-It suggests paying the bills isn’t valuable to his family – but if he stopped paying the bills, it’d be immediately revealed that they *do* care if he pay the bills after all (we find out about this later when Hank’s bank accounts are frozen).
+It suggests paying the bills isn’t valuable to his family – but if he stopped paying the bills, it’d be immediately revealed that they *do* care if he pays the bills, after all (we find out about this later when Hank’s bank accounts are frozen).
 And it suggests Hank’s work doesn’t help others – but it helps everyone who e.g. rides on rails he produced, or eats food transported on those rails, or uses a building with structural metal Hank produced, or heats their home with coal from a mine with metal bracings he produced.

 > If this meant that she missed him, he thought, then it meant affection, and if it meant affection, then he was unjust to experience a heavy, **murky feeling** which kept him silent lest his voice betray that the feeling was **disgust**.